mweagle/Sparta/content/docs/overview/index.md

   * `http.ResponseWriter` : The writer for any response data.
 Sparta uses the HTTP status code to determine the functions success or failure status, and any data written to the `responseWriter` is published back via [context.done()](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html).
   * `logrus.Logger` : A [logrus](https://github.com/Sirupsen/logrus) logger preconfigured to produce JSON output.
 Content written to this logger will be available in CloudWatch logs.

-## Registration
+## Creation

-The next step is to register `helloWorld` with Sparta.
+The next step is to create a Sparta-wrapped version of the `helloWorld` function.

 {{< highlight go >}}